IlyaLts/libtga/README.md

 ======
 A high-performance library for loading, saving, and manipulating Targa (.tga) image files in a variety of formats, including uncompressed, run-length encoded, color-mapped, 16-bit or 8-bit black-and-white, and 32-bit or 16-bit true-color images.

-### Why this was created?
+### Why This Was Created?
 Sometimes, in game development, loading speed is more important than having small texture sizes on the disk.
-Since the TGA format is very simple and closely resembles raw data, it allows us to load textures even faster compared to JPG or PNG.
-However, a poorly written loader can still slow everything down, as memory allocations and disk reads are expensive.
-So, this library pushes this to the absolute limit, by minimizing memory allocations and reducing disk reads to load textures as fast as possible.
-Additionally, this library is built to support any tga types that you could encountered on the internet.
+Since the TGA format is very simple and closely resembles raw data, it allows us to load textures faster compared to JPG or PNG.
+However, a poorly written loader cannot load as fast as a good one due to heavy use of memory allocations and disk reads, which are expensive.
+So, this library pushes this to the absolute limit by minimizing memory allocations and reducing disk reads to load textures as fast as possible.
+Additionally, this library supports any TGA types that you might encounter online.

 ### Usage
 ```